Last Updated on December 10, 2023 by SPN Editor

 The project under the Nirbhaya Framework known as the Vehicle Tracking System (VTS) project is to ensure safety and security for women and children travelling in public transport systems.

 In Manipur, the VTS funds have already been sanctioned, yet the scheme has not started yet.
-What is the misunderstanding between the Transport Department and Implementing Agency, MANITRON that led to the delay of the Centrally sponsored scheme?
+What is the misunderstanding between the Transport Department and the Implementing Agency, MANITRON that led to the delay of the Centrally sponsored scheme?

 MoRTH issued a guideline on 15th January 2020.
-Under this guideline, the Delhi Integrated Multi-Modal Transit System (DIMTS), Delhi was appointed as the National Project Management Unit (PMU) for “Development, Customization, Deployment and Management of State-wise vehicle tracking platform for Safety and Enforcement as per AIS 140 Specifications”, in States and UTs.
+Under this guideline, the Delhi Integrated Multi-Modal Transit System (DIMTS), Delhi was appointed as the National Project Management Unit (PMU) for the “Development, Customization, Deployment and Management of State-wise vehicle tracking platform for Safety and Enforcement as per AIS 140 Specifications”, in States and UTs.

-Responding to this MoRTH guideline, the Manipur State Cabinet has selected the MANITRON as Implementing Agency in June 2021.
+Responding to this MoRTH guideline, the Manipur State Cabinet has selected the MANITRON as an Implementing Agency in June 2021.

 However, before this appointment of the MANITRON as the Implementing Agency in June 2021, the Joint Director of Transport Department on behalf of the Govt of Manipur inked an MOU with the DIMTS, Delhi appointing DIMTS as Project consultancy services (PMC) for the project vide its letter no. 14/1/2020 – T(MV) dated 18th August 2020.

 With all formalities complete, DIMTS has been the official PMC of the said project w.e.f.
 December 2020 till December 2022 for which the state has to bear additional fees of Rs.
 7,24,712 to the PMC every month which shall be increased by 10 % in the second year.

 Therefore, the Joint Director of Transport signing the MoU with DIMTS much before the appointment of the State implementing Agency MANITRON is questionable.